 Conference Call and Slide Webcast

-Ziopharm will host a conference call and webcast slide presentation today, March 1, at 4:30 p.m.
-ET.
 The call can be accessed by dialing 1-844-309-0618 (U.S. and Canada) or 1-661-378-9465 (international).
-The passcode for the conference call is 3782628.
-To access the slides and live audio webcast, or the subsequent archived recording, visit the "Investors & Media" section of the Ziopharm website at www.ziopharm.com.
-The webcast will be recorded and available for replay on Ziopharm's website for two weeks.
+The passcode for the conference call is 3091306.
+To access the slides and live webcast or the subsequent archived recording, visit the "Investors & Media" section of the Ziopharm website at www.ziopharm.com.
+The webcast will be recorded and available for replay on the Company's website for two weeks.

 About Ziopharm Oncology, Inc.